TrackerControl/tracker-control-android/README.md

 to analyse apps' network communications *locally on the Android device*.
 This is accomplished through a local VPN server, to enable network traffic analysis by TrackerControl.

 No external VPN server is used, to keep your data safe!
+TrackerControl even protects you against *DNS cloaking*, a popular technique to hide trackers in websites and apps.

+TrackerControl will always be free and open source.

 ## Download / Installation
 *Disclaimer: The usage of this app is at your own risk.
 No app can offer 100% protection against tracking.*